 Being a waiter or waitress is a noble job and it has the potential of being an excellent line of work.
 However, to some people, it may seem like a step back in their career, but there are also others who think that being a waiter or waitress is the best job they can have.
+It’s especially great if you’re a student to earn extra money, and while you do that you can get help with dissertation from outside sources.
+Don’t let things you aren’t interested get in the way of your waitressing career.

 Like any other career, being a waiter or waitress has positive and negative sides as well.
 So if you’re thinking of becoming one, here are some of the pros and cons of being a waiter or waitress which might help you decide.